dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 ### Project Initialization

-From your project folder initialize a new DBOS application, run the following command.
+To initialize a new DBOS application, run the following command.
 Application names should be between 3 and 30 characters and must contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`).

    ```bash